-The twelve ROW vegetation management sectors encompass portions of several major watersheds that support high aquatic biotic diversity.
+TVA's power service area encompasses portions of several major watersheds that support high aquatic biotic diversity.
 Tennessee is reported to support approximately 319 fish species, including native and introduced species (Etnier and Starnes 1993) and 132 freshwater mussels (Parmalee and Bogan 1998).
 The Tennessee and Cumberland rivers have the highest number of endemic fish, mussel, and crayfish species in North America (Schilling and Williams 2002).
-The other major drainages within the TVA region share a diversity of aquatic life equal to or greater than the Tennessee River drainage (TVA 2015).
+Other major drainages in the TVA region share a diversity of aquatic life equal to or greater than the Tennessee River drainage (TVA 2015).
 There are approximately 42,000 miles of perennial streams and 46 TVA managed reservoirs in the study area (TVA 2011b).
 Most beneficial uses (as designated by the states) are supported in most water bodies in the study area including for fish and aquatic life support.

 Fish species within the twelve sectors are represented by approximately 30 families with the largest being the perch family (more than 90 species), followed by minnows (more than 80 species), catfish (more than 20 species), suckers (21 species), and sunfishes (more than 20 species).
-The most diverse watershed within the 12 sectors is the Tennessee River watershed with an estimated 205 native species (Etnier and Starnes 1993).
+The most diverse watershed within the twelve sectors is the Tennessee River watershed with an estimated 205 native species (Etnier and Starnes 1993).